Use this sixth Break-the-Cycle Lesson as a flexible framework, and adapt it to fit

 other, so do them in order.

-The more you study, the clearer all the materials will
+The more you study, the clearer all the ideas will

 print some or most articles and